Fordham-lawlib-bento/fordham-law-search/README.md

 ## Deployment

-TBD, we're working on a final plan.

 For heroku deploy, the `Procfile` is used by heroku, and specifies deploying with puma, using `./config/puma.rb` for more configuration.

 These files can be used in other deployment scenarios too, depending on setup.
 Procfile is used by the `foreman` tool.
-This simple app prob doesn't need a procfile in non-heroku scenario, just start it with puma.
+This simple app prob doesn't need a procfile in non-heroku scenario, just start it with puma, or `rails server`.